ml-explore/mlx/docs/src/dev/extensions.rst

     }

-We then need to instantiate this template for all floating point types and give each instantiation a unique host name so we can identify the right kernel for each data type.
+We then need to instantiate this template for all floating point types and give each instantiation a unique host name so we can identify it.

 .. code-block:: C++